BRINGING LIVE CHAMBER MUSIC TO YOU

 Ailbhe McDonagh, cello

 The Ficino Quartet comprises four of our most inspirational musicians and has featured in NSQF’s programme each year since 2019.
-This autumn they present Beethoven’s majestic F major quartet alongside a new work by Siobhán Cleary.
+This autumn they revive a lovely quartet by Ian Wilson and look forward to next year’s Beethoven anniversary with performances of his epic C sharp minor quartet.

 Enter your email address here to join our mailing list.
 We’ll keep in touch with you about upcoming concerts.